meawoppl/meawoppl.github.io/_portfolio/space_1.md

 ---

-During my masters degree process I took on leading a project with the Students for the Exploration and Development of Spave (SEDS).
+During my masters degree process I took on leading a project with the Students for the Exploration and Development of Space (SEDS).
 The goal was ambitious, to build a [Rockoon](https://en.wikipedia.org/wiki/Rockoon).

 Lets be clear, from an practical perspective this is a downright bad way to get a rocket into space.
-It was however a fanstastic project to get undergrads excited, and presented a range of engineering challenges.
+It was however a fantastic project to get undergrads excited, and presented a range of engineering challenges.

 ![alt text](/images/seds/rock_boards.jpg "Building boards"){:class="rounded_half" }